Dynatrace provides two methods for defining maintenance windows

 To define a maintenance window

-- In the Dynatrace menu, go to Settings > Maintenance > Maintenance windows.
+- From the Dynatrace menu, go to Settings > Maintenance windows > Monitoring, alerting, and availability.

 - Define a Name for the maintenance window.